Ethnomathematics: English

 For instance, in English, there are four different systems.
 The units words (one to nine) and ten are special.
 The next two are reduced forms of Anglo-Saxon "one left over" and "two left over" (i.e., after counting to ten).
 Multiples of ten from "twenty" to "ninety" are formed from the units words, one through nine, by a single pattern.
-Thirteen to nineteen, and in a slightly different way twenty-one through ninety-nine (excluding the tens words), are compounded from tens and units words.
+Thirteen to nineteen are compounded from tens and units words in one way, and the non-multiples of ten from twenty-one to ninety-nine are compounded from tens and units words in a different way.
 Larger numbers are also formed on a base of ten and its powers ("hundred" and "thousand").
 One may suspect this is based on an ancient tradition of finger counting.
 Residues of ancient counting by 20s and 12s are the words "score", "dozen", and "gross".
 (Larger number words like "million" are not part of the original English system; they are scholarly creations based ultimately on Latin.).
-There were historical inconsistencies in the way the term Billion was used between American English and British English.
+There were historical inconsistencies in the way the term "billion" was used between American English and British English.
 These have since been reconciled, and modern English speakers universally refer to 1,000,000,000 as 'one billion'.

 German

 The German language and Dutch language counts similarly to English, but the unit is placed before the tens in numbers over 20.
 For example, "26" is "sechsundzwanzig", literally "six and twenty".
 This system was formerly common in English, as seen in an artifact from the English nursery rhyme "Sing a Song of Sixpence": Sing a song of sixpence, / a pocket full of rye. / Four and twenty blackbirds, / baked in a pie.
-It persists in some children's songs such as "One and Twenty."
+It persists in some children's songs such as "One and Twenty ."

 French

 In the French language as used in France, one sees some differences.
 Soixante-dix (literally, "sixty-ten") is used for "seventy".
 The words "quatre-vingt" (literally, "four-twenty", or 80) and "quatre-vingt-dix" (literally, "four-twenty ten" 90) are based on 20 ("vingt") instead of 10.
-Swiss French and Belgian French do not use these forms, preferring more standard Latinate forms: septante for 70, huitante (formerly octante) for 80 and nonante for 90.
+Swiss French and Belgian French do not use these forms, preferring more standard Latinate forms: septante for 70, huitante (formerly octante) for 80 (only in Swiss French) and nonante for 90.